 To address a co-occurring disorder, you have to start by breaking the chemical dependency completely.
 At Serenity House Detox, you’ll begin the journey to recovery and lay the foundation for a lifetime of sobriety.
-Although the focus of detox centers on physical withdrawal symptoms, mental health symptoms get just as much attention and treatment.
+Although most drug and alcohol detox centers in Florida focus on physical withdrawal symptoms, we believe that mental health symptoms should get just as much attention and treatment.

 Patients ready to begin dual diagnosis treatment and detox can expect all of the following at Serenity House Detox: